Registration / Re-registration

 I registered online, but my payment was declined.
 What does this mean?

 Please note that payment is required for online registration.
-If your payment is declined, please contact theFaculty’sregistration officetocomplete your registration.
+If your payment is declined, contact theFaculty’sregistration officetocomplete your registration.

-BEA / INE / Student ID Number
+BEA / INE / STUDENT Number

 What is the difference between these three numbers?